rashedkh11/customer-churn-powerbi/README.md

 # Customer Churn Prediction with Power BI

 This project implements a machine learning pipeline for customer churn prediction and visualizes the results using Power BI dashboards.
-The goal is to evaluate multiple models and present their performance in a clear business intelligence format.
+The goal is to evaluate multiple models and present their performance in a clear business intelligence format

 ![Dataset Overview Dashboard](powerbi_exports/dashboard.png)